Family Mediation Solicitors

 Broadly, an out of court settlement of this nature could cost between £2,000 and £5,000 plus vat.
 A more complex matter could cost up to and in rare cases more than £10,000 plus vat.
 At an initial meeting, we would be able to give a more definitive idea of likely costs.

 What Happens If We Are Unable To Reach An Agreement In Mediation?

-If mediation is not successful or is not something that the parties are willing to consider, there are further options for the spouses/civil partners to consider with regard to resolving matters out of court including the collaborative law process and direct face to face negotiating between the spouses/civil partners and their lawyers at round table meetings.
+If family mediation is not successful or is not something that the parties are willing to consider, there are further options for the spouses/civil partners to consider with regard to resolving matters out of court.
+These include the collaborative law process and direct face to face negotiating between the spouses/civil partners and their lawyers at round table meetings.